-What you should know about the upcoming Volunteer Service Weekend:
+What you should know about Volunteer Service Weekends:

-- During our Service Weekend we will have tradition camp meals fixed by our famous cooks B’Lou, Josie, and Jake, with an assortment of other summer staff and volunteers helping with prep and clean up!
+- During our Service Weekends, we will have traditional camp meals prepared by fellow volunteers in our camp kitchen!
 If you have a dietary restriction please let us know prior to the event and we will do our best to accommodate.

-- The Namanu team will be organizing the projects for Saturday.
+- Our Property Manager Mark Yerex will be organizing the projects for Saturday.
 There will be no formal work projects planned for Sunday.

-- PLEASE RSVP!
+- Please RSVP!
+An RSVP link will be live in October.
 We would appreciate as much advanced notice as possible so that we can have a count on how many will be in attendance; this is especially important so that we buy enough food.
-That said if somehow you forget, “drop ins” are welcome!
+That said if somehow you forget, “drop-ins” are welcome!
 Let us know if you are bringing kids so we can plan activities for them as well!